Eduardo9188/Eduardo9188/README.md

 - 👋 Hi, I’m @Eduardo9188
-- 👀 I’m interested in  programação
+- 👀 I’m interested in  programming
-- 🌱 I’m currently learning  programação
+- 🌱 I’m currently learning  programming
-- 💞️ I’m looking to collaborate on  projetos
+- 💞️ I’m looking to collaborate on  projects
-- 📫 How to reach me,me mande um email(dududequadros090625@gmail.com)
+- 📫 How to reach me,send me an email(dududequadros090625@gmail.com)

 <!---